github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables.md

 * Up to 1,000 organization variables, if the total combined size of repository and organization variables is less than 256 KB.
 If the total combined size of organization and repository variables exceeds 256 KB, only the organization variables that fall below that limit will be available (after accounting for repository variables and as sorted alphabetically by variable name).
 * Up to 100 environment-level variables.

-{% note %}
+> [!NOTE]

-**Note**: Environment-level variables do not count toward the 256 KB total size limit.
+> Environment-level variables do not count toward the 256 KB total size limit.
 If you exceed the combined size limit for repository and organization variables and still need additional variables, you can use an environment and define additional variables in the environment.

-{% endnote %}

 {% endif %}